Best Android Phones Under $200 (2020)

 Best Android Phones Under $200

-This is our recommendation list, then read on for more details and links to buy these phones below.
+This is our shortlist of recommended phones, then read on for more details and links to buy one below.
+Additionally, if you can afford a little more we highly recommend Google’s Pixel 3a.

 1. Samsung Galaxy A20